NEW YORK LIKE A NATIVE

 • Blog

-Fort Greene and Clinton Hill tour
+Fort Greene and Clinton Hill walking tour

 Spike Lee's headquarters in Fort Greene, part of New York Like A Native neighborhood tourSpike Lee's HQ in Fort Greene

-Fort Greene, home of some classic row houses, incorporates and borders the Brooklyn Academy of Music (BAM), the centerpiece of a burgeoning arts district that includes a dance company, theater spaces, and a new museum.
+Fort Greene, home of some classic row houses, incorporates and borders the Brooklyn Academy of Music (BAM), the centerpiece of a burgeoning arts district that includes a dance company, theater spaces, literary spaces, and a new museum.

 Not far away, we'll see a magnificent Masonic Temple and French Gothic church, signs of the prosperity and clout of this early 20th century neighborhood.